-Here are 5 simple tips for effectively integrating social media into your Massage Therapy practice:
+Here are 5 simple tips for effectively integrating social media in your Massage Therapy practice:

 #1 (The Golden Rule): Create Valuable and Shareable Content

-Once you create valuable content, the next step is getting the word out.
+Once you start creating valuable content, the next step is getting the word out.
 Unless you’ve been hiding under a rock the past 10 years, you’re probably aware that social networking is not about grabbing a drink with your fellow networking groups.
-While that too is fun, spreading the word about your product or service has the potential to reach millions in today’s social media world.
-If you’re a massage therapist, you could be giving tips on reducing stress in the shoulders.
-Imagine if you had 500 (or 5,000!) followers on Facebook… how quickly word can get out if a few people share your content with their networks of hundreds, or even thousands of friends.
+While that’s fun, spreading the word about your product or service has the potential to reach millions.
+If you’re a massage therapist, you could be giving tips on reducing stress in the shoulders, among other things.
+Imagine if you had 500 (or 5,000!) followers on Facebook, how quickly word could get out if a few people start sharing your content with their networks of hundreds, or even thousands.
 See the power in social integration?

 #3: Include Share Buttons On Blog Posts

-Share buttons should enable your visitors to quickly share or recommend a product, service or content.
-Best practices suggest that social media buttons be displayed on the top, bottom or along the side of your homepage or blog posts.
+Share buttons should enable your visitors to quickly share or recommend a product, service, or content.
+Best practices suggest that social media buttons should be displayed on the top, bottom or along the side of your homepage or blog posts.
 Links or buttons that remain in your navigation as the user moves from page to page are optimal.
-To ensure that users don’t exit your web page, create the buttons or links so your social media pages open in new windows.
+To ensure that users don’t exit your web page, create the buttons or links to your social media pages open in new windows.

 #4: Consider “Boosting” Facebook Posts